Stephen Blackehart: Career

 In 2008 and 2009, he produced the comedy web series PG Porn and Humanzee! for filmmaker James Gunn.

 In November 2014, he published a collection of novellas entitled A Stranger to the Darklands and Other Tales.

 Personal life

 Blackehart is from Hell's Kitchen, New York.
 It has been reported that Blackehart was born as Stefano Brando and is the son of late actor Marlon Brando, though Blackehart denies that he is related.

+James Gunn has emphatically stated that Stephen Blackehart is his best friend.